ellipinnock/2014-02-03-TGAC/lessons/thw-python/vars-types/tutorial.md

 * type coersion
 * basic operations: add numbers, concatenate strings, basic data type functionality

-### Lesson 2
+### Data structures
 * list
 * dictionary
 * set
 * tuple
 * file reading

-### Lesson 3
+### Flow control
 * for loop
 * conditional (if) statements
 * while loops
 * iteration
 * writing to files

-### Lesson 4
+### Functions and modules
 * methods
 * modules

-## IPython
+## IPython and IPython Notebook

-You can run python commands in a handful of ways; you can create executable scripts, you can run the python interpreter, you can run IPython, or you can run IPython notebook.
+You can run Python commands in a handful of ways; you can create executable scripts, you can run the Python interpreter, you can run IPython, or you can run IPython Notebook.
 IPython is an alternative to the built-in Python interpreter with some nice features.
-IPython notebook gives you interactive access to the python interpreter from within a browser window, and it allows you to save your commands as a "notebook".
+IPython Notebook gives you interactive access to the Python interpreter from within a browser window, and it allows you to save your commands as a "notebook".
 Lets give the built-in interpreter a spin just this once.

 ```
-swc@swc:~$ python
+swc@swc:~$ Python
 Python 2.7.3 (default, Apr 20 2012, 22:44:07)
 [GCC 4.6.3] on linux2
 Type "help", "copyright", "credits" or "license" for more information.